possibly-wrong/blackjack/readme.txt

 ************************************************************************

 *** Revision History ***

+6.4  The game is now compatible with Windows Vista/7.

 6.3  A bug in the recursive base case of the splitting algorithm has
      been fixed.
 As a result, the strategy calculator now provides